rspamd/rspamd.com/doc/rspamadm.md

   -s, --selector     Use the specified selector
-  -k, --privkey      Save private key in the specified file -b, --bits         Set key length to N bits (1024 by default)
+  -k, --privkey      Save private key in the specified file -b, --bits         Set key length to N bits (1024 by default) -t, --type         Key type: rsa or ed25519 (rsa by default)
 ~~~

 ## Rspamadm fuzzyconvert